quezee/waymo_2d_detection/README.md

 # Object Detection in an Urban Environment
 Here you can see object detection pipeline using data from [Waymo Real-time 2D Detection](https://waymo.com/open/challenges/2021/real-time-2d-prediction/) (only the first 100 training TFR files, amounting to 94 GB) as part of my [Self-Driving Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd0013).<br>
-I've tried [Tensorflow OD API](https://github.com/tensorflow/models/tree/master/research/object_detection) and [Pytorch's Detectron2](https://github.com/facebookresearch/detectron2) but ultimately decided to go with [Ultralytics' YOLOv5](https://github.com/ultralytics/yolov5) due to its superiority in terms of both accuracy and speed.
+Initially I've tried to approach this task with RetinaNet implementations from [Tensorflow OD API](https://github.com/tensorflow/models/tree/master/research/object_detection) and [Pytorch's Detectron2](https://github.com/facebookresearch/detectron2), but ultimately decided to go with [Ultralytics' YOLOv5](https://github.com/ultralytics/yolov5) due to its superiority in terms of both accuracy and speed.

 ### Prerequisites
 To launch train/test pipeline you are expected to have aforementioned 100 TFR files in `/mnt/waymo_od` on your machine.<br>